MaxTheDreaded/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody: Adds execution permission to the owner, the group owner and the other users, to the file hello

 8-James_Bond: Sets the permissions of hello to ------rwx

+9-John_Doe: Sets the mode os hello to -rwxr-x-wx